acco93/filo2x/README.md

 ![architecture](imgs/highlevel.png?raw=true)

-Every solver works on its copy of the reference solution and performs sequence of synchronization and generation stages.
+Every solver works on its copy of the reference solution and performs a sequence of synchronization and generation stages.

 ![architecture](imgs/solver.png?raw=true)